Fresh out of college, Alison Griffin-Hunter expected to join the adult world.

 “It just felt like I had to step up and take care of things,” Griffin-Hunter said.
 “I had to become the parent to my sister and my mom.”

-This month, Griffin-Hunter will honor her late mother, Anne Marie Hunter, at the Walk to End Alzheimer’s in Omaha.
+This month, Griffin-Hunter honored her late mother, Anne Marie Hunter, at the Walk to End Alzheimer’s in Omaha.
 The walk, organized by the Alzheimer’s Association, is designed to raise funds and awareness of the disease.
 There are three walks in the metro area.
 The event kicked off in Sarpy County on Aug.
-25, and another walk follows in Council Bluffs on Saturday.
+25, and another walk followed in Council Bluffs on Saturday.
 The Omaha walk, where Griffin-Hunter will participate, wraps things up on Sept.
 22.

 Griffin-Hunter has participated in the Walk to End Alzheimer’s every year since her mom’s diagnosis.
 This will mark her first walk in Omaha since moving here from California.